praneybehl/gobelin/README.md

 ##How it works
-To make it short, every module in the "modules" folder are composed of controllers(one for each major HTTP verb), a models file, a views folder as well as a route override file, as well as its own configuration file which can be used to, for example, disable default routes.
-A more exhaustive list of settings will be made once those are implemented.
+To make it short, every module in the "modules" folder are composed of controllers(one for each major HTTP verb), a models file, a views folder as well as a static folder and a middleware file.
+The function of each of those is quite explicit, if in doubt, a brief explanation is given in each file.
-Default routes always point to `module_name/function_name`